fmease/tylift/README.md

 feature [const generics](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md) which has not been fully implemented yet.
 See respective section below on why this crate stays relevant nonetheless.

-The attribute promotes variants to their own types which will **not** be namespaced by current design.
+The attribute promotes variants to their own types which will are by default not namespaced.
 The enum type becomes a _kind_ emulated by a trait.
 In the process, the original type gets replaced.
 In Rust, the syntax of trait bounds (`:`) beautifully mirror the syntax of type annotations.
 Thus, the snippet `B: Bool` can also be read as "type parameter `B` of kind `Bool`".

 As of right now, there is no automated way to reify the lifted variants.
 Variants can hold unnamed fields of types of given kind.
 Lifted enum types cannot be generic over kinds.